 The official International Podcast Day streaming schedule is presented below.
 Thank you to each of our speakers for being a part of this official event.
 Take your time to check out the Speakers bios and pay them a visit.
-To see the replays of any session, visit the Replays or our YouTube page.
+To see the replays of any session, visit our YouTube page.

 Many events are took place across the globe on International Podcast Day.
 There were local podcaster meetups, listener podcast parties, comedy shows, and so much more.
 You can locate an event that happened in your area here.

 International Podcast Day will began with a kickoff session covering the history of the event, the event schedule, Podcast Awards announcement, sponsor and speaker spotlights, and highlights of what to expect over the next 30+ hours of live video streaming.